 - GLOBAL

 - ACSD

 - CLIENT

-- DEVICE CLASS device
+- DEVICE_CLASS device

 - OFFLOAD

 - ORACLE

 - CLONING

-There can be multiple DEVICE_CLASS sections.
+In some cases, there are multiple DEVICE_CLASS sections.
 Each DEVICE_CLASS section must have a unique device instance name.

 The profile must be available on all database nodes and on the system where the management agent, acsd, is running.
-In addition, the GLOBAL section of the profile is required on the host where the clone databases reside.
+In addition, the GLOBAL section of the profile is required on all backup and clone systems.